When it comes to dividing up assets on divorce, pension rights can turn out to be one of the most valuable elements – and often the most overlooked.

 Arguably the issues and complexities involved with pensions in a divorce make this the most significant area of financial planning for individuals, where obtaining specialist, qualified advice is a ‘must’.
 Having an appropriate, suitably qualified expert working alongside the legal advice is likely to be worth its weight in gold.

-The value of your investments and the income from them can go down as well as up and you may not get back the full amount you invested.
+Please Note: The value of your investments and the income from them can go down as well as up and you may not get back the full amount you invested.
 Past performance is not a reliable indicator of future performance.
 Investing in shares should be regarded as a long-term investment and should fit in with your overall attitude to risk and financial circumstances.
 Occupational pension schemes are regulated by The Pensions Regulator.